Fish and seafood

 As a founding member of the WWF Seafood Group, we also have our entire range of fish and seafood regularly audited for sustainability by the WWF.
 As part of this process, our range is divided into six levels of risk.
 This means we are always able to respond swiftly and either ban endangered species from our range or replace them with sustainable alternatives.
 We have completely eliminated from our range the products in the top three levels of risk.
 These include shark products as well as sturgeon and caviar, unless they are from our own sustainable breeding programme at Tropenhaus Frutigen.
 This consumer guide published by the WWF and Coop provides an overview of the fish species available from us.

 You can find more information about our commitment in the area of fish and seafood as well as three delicious recipes in the information brochure from WWF and Coop.

 Facts and figures

-33.3 per cent of our farmed fish complies with the Bio Suisse guidelines.
-In addition 3.5 per cent of our farmed fish meets the Aquaculture Stewardship Council (ASC) standard.
+31.5 percent of our farmed fish satisfies the Bio Suisse guidelines.
+In addition, 8.5 percent of farmed fish satisfies the ASC standard (Aquaculture Stewardship Council).